TUM-E21-ThinFilms/DirectInversion/README.md

 From the data, calculate the Fourier transform, and reconstruct the data using the PotentialReconstruction class.
 The parameter precision determines the discretization step, the higher the smaller the step.
-The shift parameter shifts the potential to the right, usefull for potentials with rough surfaces at the air interface.
+The shift parameter shifts the potential to the right, useful for potentials with rough surfaces at the air interface.

 ```python